NPCA Staff Report

 Clarification on changes to the NPCA Quality Control Manual for 2017.

 Each year, the NPCA Quality Assurance Committee looks to both members and specifiers to determine ways to improve the NPCA Plant Certification Program.
-The 12th Edition of the NPCA Quality Control Manual for program year 2017 includes a number of changes, additions and several updates, along with editorial changes that reflect this effort.
+The 12th Edition of the NPCA Quality Control Manual for program year 2017 includes a number of changes, additions and several updates, along with editorial changes that reflect this effort for the precast concrete plant certification program.

 The following sections of the manual have been changed: